 Missing authority checks are still the most common security defect related to authorizations in custom code.
 Since SAP uses an explicit authorization model, an authority checks must be coded in order to be executed.
 If an explicit check is not coded, all users have access.
 This type of vulnerability not only exists in SAP standard it also exists in customer coding.
 Check your custom developments for vulnerabilities that pose a risk to your systems.
 SecurityBridge helps detect code vulnerabilities before they are implemented in production.

 Risk specificationThis note has been re-released with the updated 'Solution’ information.
 An authenticated attacker can execute business function via calling function modules from remote without being properly authorized with business authorizations.

-Additional authorization checks are introduced via the Switchable Authorization Framework (SACF) for new authorization object M_BEST_WRK, function modules ME_SWP_SIC_SA_GET_DEL_SCHEDULE, ME_SWP_SIC_DISP_FOR_MATERIAL, ME_SWP_SIC_SR_GET_HEADERS, ME_SWP_SIC_SR_GET_ITEMS for Scenario MM_PUR_BEST - Check for authorization Purchase order And the good news, a workaround exists, too!
-This was suggested by the SAP security experts: "Maintain strict governance on object S_RFC (no "*" in function groups or names) in all user roles.
-Alternatively, implement UCON and switch off remote capability of unused function modules."
+Additional authorization checks are introduced via the Switchable Authorization Framework (SACF) for new authorization object M_BEST_WRK, function modules ME_SWP_SIC_SA_GET_DEL_SCHEDULE, ME_SWP_SIC_DISP_FOR_MATERIAL, ME_SWP_SIC_SR_GET_HEADERS, ME_SWP_SIC_SR_GET_ITEMS for Scenario MM_PUR_BEST - Check for authorization Purchase order Circumstances exist that prevent the timely installation of a patch provided by the manufacturer.
+In such cases, you may consider applying the suggested workaround as a temporary or compensating mitigation: "Maintain strict governance on object S_RFC (no "*" in function groups or names) in all user roles.
+Alternatively, implement UCON and switch off remote capability of unused function modules.".